B. S. Cunningham Company: C-6R

 Primary responsibility for the chassis and body design of the C-6R fell to Unger.
 Engines considered for the car included a two-stroke inverted V-12 designed by Mercury Marine's Carl Kiekhaefer, and the Ferrari V-12 from the Italian marque's 375 MM.

 The engine finally chosen was the 2942 cc four-cylinder Offenhauser from Meyer & Drake.
 After consulting with Leo Goossen, the engine's designer, Cunningham's team managed to get power output up to 270 hp.

 The transmission in the C-6R was a four-speed manual by ZF.

 At the 1955 Le Mans the C-6R retired on lap 202.
 Second and third gears had failed, and the engine burned a piston, ending the car's run.

 The car raced at Elkhart Lake a few months later, where the engine failed again.
 The Offy was then replaced by a Jaguar inline-six engine.

+C7

+In 2001, former Chrysler chairman Bob Lutz and Briggs Cunningham III (son of company founder Briggs Cunningham II), formed a partnership aiming to revive the company.
+A new car, the Cunningham C7 was revealed at the 2001 Detroit Motor Show.
+Designed by Stewart Reed, the car was a grand tourer styled as a modern interpretation of the Cunningham C-4R.
+The C7 featured a 2+2 seating arrangement and was planned to be equipped with a V12 engine producing 600 horsepower.
+Despite aspirations of producing 500-600 cars a year, priced at around $250,000, the C7 remained a prototype.

 Model comparison

 Racing stripes

 It is claimed that the Cunningham cars were the first to be painted with what are now called racing stripes.

 The International colors for American entries of the time were white bodies with blue frame rails.
 With their enveloping bodywork the Cunningham racers' frame rails were covered, so the obscured blue frame rails were represented by two blue stripes running the length of the cars' bodies.
 These were originally called Cunningham stripes.

 Some point to a 1930s Delahaye 145 as an example of prior art.
-After winning the Grand Prix du Million prize in 1939, this car had a red and white stripe painted diagonally across the forward part of the blue colored body, completing the French Tricoleur.
+After winning the Grand Prix du Million prize in 1939, this car had a red and white stripe painted diagonally across the forward part of the blue colored body, completing the French Tricolour.